A flavorful tomato mushroom soup for baby using 4 simple ingredients. Add mini pasta, ground meat or tofu to make a complete one-bowl toddler meal.

 - Nothing pairs better with tomato soup than grilled cheese sandwiches!
 Make this baby-friendly by serving cheese toast.
 To make it, lightly sprinkle a piece of French bread with cheese and broil for about 30 seconds.
 Additionally, you can tear the bread into smaller pieces for babies who are still getting the hang of chewing solids.

-- Serve mushroom tomato soup with a breadstick on the side
+- Serve mushroom tomato soup with a breadstick on the side or with some healthy sourdough discard crackers, easy recipe here.

 - On a busy day with an outing, I like to make it a one-bowl meal by adding ground meat, tofu, and pasta.
 I heat up the soup and place it in a thermos.
 When we arrive home, the soup is now the perfect temperature…not too hot…and all ready to eat.